-Your water, surface water, comes either from the Piney River, Turnbull Creek, or the Cumberland River.
+Your water, surface water, comes from either the Piney River, Turnbull Creek, or the Cumberland River.
 Our goal is to protect our water from contaminants, and we are working with the State to determine the vulnerability of our water supplies to contamination.
 WADC, along with the Tennessee Department of Environment and Conservation (TDEC), has prepared a Source Water Assessment Program (SWAP) report for the untreated water sources serving this water system.
 The SWAP report assesses the susceptibility of untreated sources to potential contamination.
 To ensure safe drinking water, all public water systems treat and routinely test their water.
-Water sources have been rated as reasonably, moderately, or slightly susceptible, based on geologic factors and human activities in the vicinity of the water source.
-The WADC system has been rated as reasonably susceptible to potential contamination.
-An explanation of Tennessee's SWAP, the Source Water Assessment Summaries, susceptibility scorings and the overall TDEC report can be viewed online at http://tn.gov/environment/dws/dwassess.shtml, or you may contact WADC to obtain copies of specific assessments.
-A source water assessment has been developed and is available for review during normal business hours at WADC's Dickson Water Treatment Plant located at 206 West Chestnut Street.
+Water sources have been rated as reasonably, moderately, or slightly susceptible, based on geologic factors and human activities near the water source.
+The SWAP rates the WADC system as reasonably susceptible to potential contamination.
+A source water assessment is available for review during normal business hours at WADC's Dickson Water Treatment Plant located at 206 West Chestnut Street.